sikawit/EconSR/README.md

 ## Acknowledgement

 I would like to thank
  - Tanapong Potipiti, Ph.D, Assoc.
-Prof., my advisor, who always advises and solving many technical problems in a lot of parts in this paper.
+Prof., my advisor, who always advises and solving many technical problems in a lot of parts in this paper
  - Wasawat Somno, ThoughtWorks Thailand, who advises and inspires me in computer programming
--  My family who always trust me for 4 years at the Faculty of Economics, Chulalongkorn University.
+-  My family who always trust me for 4 years at the Faculty of Economics, Chulalongkorn University
 -  My friends who always support me while writing this paper